-Most pet owners do not want to leave their family dogs or cats home alone when they travel and aren't keen on sending them to a boarding facility.
-That is where pet sitting comes into play.
+Family members commonly watch dogs or cats when people are out of town for short periods of time, but what happens if the whole family is out of town?
+Most pet owners do not want to leave their family dogs or cats home alone when they travel and aren't keen on sending them to a boarding facility, but there aren't always family members around to take care of dogs or cats when vacation season calls.
+That's where pet sitting comes into play.
 It's a lot like babysitting, but instead of taking care of children, the tasks center around pet care.
 Pet sitting is an important task, especially if you have multiple pets or a new dog or cat.

-Many pet sitters are found through sites like Rover, but some kids often pet sitting businesses to earn extra money on weekends and during the summer.
-There is a wide range of kids that offer pet sitting services, but what is the best age for kids to dog sit, and how do you find the best dog sitter for your furry friend?
+Many pet sitters are found through sites like Rover, but some kids run pet sitting businesses on the side to earn extra money on weekends and during the summer.
+Even if kids don't run a business, many are still eager to earn a few extra dollars for this very important but fairly simple task.
+Many kids offer pet sitting services, but how old should kids be, and how do you find the best dog sitter for your furry friend?

 What Age Group Should Pet Sit?

-Dog sitters have a lot of responsibilities when they are caring for pets.
-While kids may think they are ready to tackle pet sitting, remember that many things go into caring for your furry friend, and some may not be age-appropriate.
+Dog sitters have a lot of responsibilities when caring for pets.
+While kids may think they are ready to tackle pet sitting, remember that many things go into caring for your furry friend, and some might not be age-appropriate.

 There are a couple of different ways to pet sit, and the level of commitment often depends on the type of pet.
 Most dog sitters stay in the owner's home while on vacation, which is not something younger children will do.
 That task is better suited for older teenagers who can drive and don't need a babysitter themselves.
 But, requiring your dog sitter to stay at your home isn't always necessary.
 If you have an older dog or a dog who is used to you being gone at work during the day, the pet sitter can come by a couple of times throughout the day that mimics your normal routine.